spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/open-source-vulnerabilities.md

 ## Problem description

-A project can sometimes use dependencies that contain known vulnerabilities..
+A project can sometimes use dependencies that contain known vulnerabilities.
 To minimize the security risk for the project, such dependencies should be updated to the version that has the vulnerability fixed.

 ## Example of an evaluator error message